 It should be noted that the present study focused specifically on writing skills, and the findings should be interpreted with caution when considering other L2 skills or VR tools.
 Future research could explore the application of VR in teaching other language skills to determine its broader potential in language education.
 Additionally, comparative studies involving different VR tools and their impacts on language learning would provide valuable insights.

 Bio-data

-First Author: Guided the project, helped in the procedures, wrote and reviewed the final draft.
+First Author: collected data, designed, conducted the procedure, and wrote the first draft.